 - willingness to be involved in combat

-- the ability to take orders and follow instructions
+- to be ready to take orders and follow instructions

-- practical and technical skills relevant to the regiment or corps you want to join.
+- the practical and technical skills to join your regiment or corps

 Contact your local Armed Forces Careers Office for more information and advice.
-See the Army Jobs website to find your local office or Territorial Army (TA) centre.
+See the Army Jobs website to find your local office or Army Reserve Unit.